apollographql/apollo-server/docs/source/integrations/building-integrations.md

 whether to look in `searchParams` or `body` for the GraphQL-specific parts of the query.

-Express handles the body parsing as well as parsing any query parameters, so constructing the `HTTPGraphQLRequest` only requires us to transform the `headers` into a `Map` like so:
+The only thing left for us to compute is the `headers` object!
+Apollo Server expects a `Map` of headers.
+In the Express implementation, we construct the `Map` by iterating over the `headers` object like so:

 ```ts
 const headers = new Map<string, string>();